MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

    ```
    sc delete Apache-Tomcat-for-DeployR-<version>
    ```
-   where &gt;version&lt; is the package version number such as, Apache-Tomcat-for-DeployR-8.0.5.
+   where &lt;version&gt; is the package version number such as, Apache-Tomcat-for-DeployR-8.0.5.

 1. If the installer is still open, click **Try Again** in installer.
 If the installer was canceled, try to install again.

 1. If the error persists, reboot the Windows machine on which you are installing and launch the installer again.

 <br>
-####Could Not Stop the Service RServe&gt;version&lt;
+####Could Not Stop the Service RServe&lt;version&gt;

 During the installation of DeployR on Windows, the error `Could not stop the service RServe<version>` can appear if Windows could not stop the service completely.